Problems in the joints, nervous system, blood, skin, kidneys, gastrointestinal tract, lungs, and other tissues and organs can develop.

 People with severe lupus often notice their symptoms have lessened after 4 to 12 weeks of treatment.

 All people should be monitored closely by a doctor for heart disease.
-Common risk factors for coronary artery disease (for example, high blood pressure, diabetes, and high cholesterol levels) should be controlled as well as possible.
+Common risk factors for coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more (for example, high blood pressure, diabetes, and high cholesterol levels) should be controlled as well as possible.

 Surgical procedures and pregnancy may be more complicated for people who have lupus, and they require close medical supervision.
 If pregnant, women should remain on hydroxychloroquine throughout their pregnancy and may be given low-dose aspirin as well.
 Pregnant women who are at risk of blood clots may be given heparin.
 Miscarriages and flare-ups during pregnancy are common.

 Women should avoid becoming pregnant during a flare-up.
-Because mycophenolate mofetil and other drugs cause birth defects, women should wait to become pregnant until their disease has been well controlled for 6 months or longer (see lupus during pregnancy).
+Because mycophenolate mofetil causes birth defects, women should wait to become pregnant until their disease has been well controlled for 6 months or longer (see lupus during pregnancy Systemic Lupus Erythematosus (Lupus) Autoimmune disorders, including Graves disease, are more common among women, particularly pregnant women.
+The abnormal antibodies produced in autoimmune disorders can cross the placenta and... read more ).
 Women who are in remission and who are thinking about becoming pregnant but who need to keep taking maintenance drugs are usually switched from mycophenolate mofetil to azathioprine at least 6 months before conceiving.

 Drugs Mentioned In This Article